uchicago-harris-dap/ppha30538_fall2024/README.md

 ## University of Chicago Harris School of Public Policy
 ## Peter Ganong and Maggie Shi

 Welcome to the repository for PPHA 30538: Data and Programming in Python.
-This repository contains all materials related to the course, organized by lecture.

 ## Repository Structure

 Each lecture will have its own folder with the following materials:
 - **Quarto code**: `.qmd` files that are the source of the lecture slides.
+- **Supporting materials**: Any images, data files, or external resources referenced in the slides.
 - **Slides**: knitted PDF or HTML files that contain the slides used during the lecture.

-- **Supporting materials**: Any images, data files, or external resources referenced in the slides.
+Each problem set will also have its own folder.

 ## Branches